nlpsandbox/nlpsandbox.io/README.md

 Synapse.org.
 This repository is used by the [NLP Sandbox Team] to track changes made to the website pages and continuously deploy (CD) them to Synapse.

-Using this reposiotry instead of Synapse wiki editor offers the following advantages.
+Using this repository instead of Synapse wiki editor offers the following advantages.

 - More than one user to edit a page at the same time.